 the public playback-id rather than the master-access ID which you will need here.

 In the markup below, we take it up a level, adding attributes to reduce layout shift and video controls as well as some styling.
 We learn more about reducing cumulative shift and lazy-loading video in the Svelte Video blog tutorial.
 We use SvelteKit there, though Astro works with Svelte components.

 I added self-hosted fonts here.
 For this to work, you need to download them from google-webfonts-helper , then extract the zip and place the

 There is a live demo if you want to see the full thing in action.

-We have taken a look at the Mux custom elements video player in this post.
+We have had a look at the Mux custom elements video player in this post.
 In particular, we saw:

-- linking your Mux video assets in the mux-video player,
+- linking your Mux video assets in the mux-video player; and

 - that Astro can work without a framework like React or Svelte.